Apicurio/apicurio-registry/ui/README.md

 If you would like to contribute code changes to the UI, you will want to run the UI application(s) in DEV mode.

+**Warning**: For the dev version of the UI to work, you will need two files that are not checked into version control:  `config.js` and `version.js`.
+To ensure you have these files, run the `init-dev.sh` script from the `ui-app` directory.
+For more details see [ui-app/README.md](ui-app/README.md).

 ```
 npm run dev
 ```